svgeesus/EuroMPE/Duophonic/performance-dac.md

 ![board 3d back](./img/PerfDAC_buffers_board3D_back.png)

+Two rows of connectors to jacks board are 40.894mm apart, measured from the connector centres.

 ## Workplan

 - [ ] Breadboard op-amp slew circuit, test with any DAC stepped at 7bit resolution.
 Get good capacitor values for sufficient slew.